jxlok/Distributed-Auction/README.md

 3. Repeat steps 1 and 2 for bidservice (jxlok/pawn-bid-service:1.0)

 ### Run Kubernetes Deployments, Services, Pods
-1. Run minikube,
+1. Run minikube in a terminal
 ```
 minikube start
 ```
-in a terminal
 2. Check no existing pods exist with 'kubectl get pods'
-   1. if existing found, run
+   - if existing found, run
    ```
    kubectl delete all --all
    kubectl delete pvc --all